-Let’s face it: hiring a CFO in 2019 is not straight forward.
-Now more than ever, the hypergrowth and venture capital principals that have infiltrated mainstream corporate culture have weighted focus on cash flow and overall financial vision with the nature of these roles including more touch-points and interactions than ever before.
+Let’s face it: hiring a CFO in 2019 is not straightforward.
+Now more than ever, the hypergrowth and venture capital principals that have infiltrated mainstream corporate culture have a weighted focus on cash flow and overall financial vision with the nature of these roles including more touch-points and interactions than ever before.

 But when exactly should you hire a CFO?
 And what do you ask them?
 In a general sense, the core function of a CFO is in tracking cash flow, strategizing decision making around spend, and financial management.